jhughes266/Intro-to-AI-Assignment-2A/README.md

+**This repository is a clone of the repository that was used for this project.
+The repository was cloned as the original was associated with a university git hub account.
+Please note that 102107806-JH and jhughes266 are the same person.**

 Project Directory Structure:
 `    <Project>
        | data/: Contains .txt files that define the graphs and problems used for testing and execution.